-On September 16, 2016, the Irish privacy advocacy group Digital Rights Ireland brought an action for annulment of the EC decision on the adequacy of the Privacy Shield before the European Court of Justice (Case T-670/16).
-Case T-670/16 is still pending before the Court.
+On September 16, 2016, an Irish privacy advocacy group brought an action for annulment of the EC decision on the adequacy of the Privacy Shield before the European Court of Justice (Case T-670/16).
+In October 2016, a further action for annulment was brought by three French digital rights advocacy groups (Case T-738/16).
+Case T-670/16 and Case T-738/16 are still pending before the European Court of Justice.
 If, however, the European Court of Justice invalidates the Privacy Shield, it will no longer be possible to rely on the Privacy Shield certification to support transfer of personal data from the EU to entities in the US.
 Adherence to the Privacy Shield is not, however, mandatory.
 U.S.-based companies are permitted to rely either on their adherence to the Privacy Shield or on the other authorized means and procedures to transfer personal data provided by the EU Data Protection Directive.
 If we or our vendors fail to comply with applicable data privacy laws, or if the legal mechanisms we or our vendors rely upon to allow for the transfer of personal data from the EEA or Switzerland to the U.S. (or other countries not considered by the European Commission to provide an adequate level of data protection) are not considered adequate, we could be subject to government enforcement actions and significant penalties against us, and our business could be adversely impacted if our ability to transfer personal data outside of the EEA or Switzerland is restricted, which could adversely impact our operating results.
-In December 2015, a proposal for an EU General Data Protection Regulation, intended to replace the current EU Data Protection Directive, was agreed between the European Parliament, the Council of the European Union and the European Commission.
-The EU General Data Protection Regulation entered into force on May 24, 2016 and will apply from May 25, 2018.
+The EU General Data Protection Regulation entered into force on May 24, 2016 and will apply from May 25, 2018, repealing the current EU Data Protection Directive.
 The Regulation will introduce new data protection requirements in the EU, as well as substantial fines for breaches of the data protection rules.
-The EU General Data Protection Regulation will increase our responsibility and liability in relation to personal data that we process, and we may be requi
+The EU General Data Protection Regulation will increase our responsibility and liability in relation to personal data that we process, and we may be required to put in place additional mechanisms to ensure c